 Do you want to save more money each month, such as saving half your income?
 What would having that extra savings mean for you?

 Would you be able to pay off debt faster?
 Save for a down payment on a home?
 Take that vacation you’ve been dreaming about?

 I recently read an article that said 65% of Americans save little or nothing.
 Only 16% of survey respondents said that they save more than 15% of what they make, which many financial experts generally recommend.

 Just a few years ago, I use to struggle with saving money because I was an overspender.
-But once my boyfriend and I started talking about going back to school (which we did), getting married (which we’re planning now) and making other big plans for our future, that’s when I knew I needed to develop better spending habits so we could reach our goals.
+But once my boyfriend and I started talking about going back to school (which we did), getting married (which we’re planning now) and making other big plans for our future, I realized that I needed to learn how to save most of my paycheck.

-I realized that ONLY I was responsible for myself and how I managed my money.
+I knew that ONLY I was responsible for myself and how I managed my money.
 There was no Knight in shining armor coming to rescue me from my overspending behavior or a fairy godmother waving her wand to make my bank account magically grow bigger.
 It was up to ME to improve my spending habits and increase my income so I could reach my goals.

 Before I dive into everything, I want to say that these are not earth-shattering tips and tricks.
 We went from entry-level jobs to finding ways to grow our income over the years, while avoiding the temptation to give into lifestyle inflation.
 That’s why we challenged ourselves to live on half our income.

 No, it wasn’t easy and there was no straight path to get to this point.
 But that’s exactly what continued to motivate us to cut down our monthly expenses so we could save more money.
 We understand that life doesn’t always go the way we planned.
 Sometimes job loss can happen or living expenses can suddenly increase.